44mira/mirac.el-work/POINTERS/README.md

 > Arrays are special pointers that hold the address of the element in their 0th index.

-  What this means, is that with carefully addition and subtraction, we can traverse through an array of elements!
+  What this means, is that with careful addition and subtraction, we can traverse through an array of elements!